 A Preacher’s Right to Support (I Corinthians 9:7-14)

-Paul’s point isn’t merely his opinion, or a man-made argument, this something God has always taught.
+Paul’s point isn’t merely his opinion or a man-made argument; this something God has always taught.
 There was a law in Deuteronomy 25:4 that required oxen not to be prevented from eating while working to thresh the wheat.
-Paul points out that this command has far broader implication than how to harness an oxen to a threshing sledge.
+Paul points out that this command has far broader implications than how to harness oxen to a threshing sled.
 The point behind the law is that since an ox is laboring to produce food, it has a right to partake of some of that produce.
 If that is true for an animal, how much more is it true for people?
-The law was not meant to be limited to only animals, but was for the benefit of people as well.
+The law was not meant to be limited to only animals but was for the benefit of people as well.

 A farmer ought to have expectations of benefits from the plowing he has done.
 The thresher also ought to share those same expectations.
 The laborer expects to benefit from his labors.
 And such is no different with a preacher.
 Preachers labor to sown spiritual things among people, so it isn’t that hard to understand that they should get physical benefits from their work (II Timothy 2:6).
 Seen in this way, the preacher is getting far less than what he is imparting (Romans 15:27).
 “Men, in other things, cheerfully pay those who labor for them.
 They compensate the schoolmaster, the physician, the lawyer, the merchant, the mechanic; and they do it cheerfully, because they suppose they receive a valuable consideration for their money.
 But is it not so with regard to ministers of the gospel?
 Is not a man's family as certainly benefitted by the labors of a faithful clergyman and pastor, as by the skill of a physician or a lawyer, or by the service of the schoolmaster?
 Are not the affairs of the soul and of eternity as important to a man's family as those of time and the welfare of the body?”
 [Albert Barnes, Barnes’ Notes].